frederic-perez/AmE-dictionary/data/dictionary.md

 __great-grandfather__ _n_
 __great-grandsons__
 __greave__ _n_ :three::hammer: (greaves) _The man wore a mail vest and greaves._
+__green card marriage__ _n_ A marriage of convenience between a legal resident of the United States of America and a person who would be ineligible for residency but for being married to the resident.
 __green card wedding__
 __green thumb__ _n_ _Not everyone has a green thumb._
 __green-behimd-the-ears__